-Deacetylation is associated with heterochromatin deposition which can permanently reduce gene expression and is a significant part of the process responsible for X-chromosome inactivation.
-X-chromosome inactivation is an essential process that occurs in the very early embryotic stages in all female mammals.
+Deacetylation is associated with heterochromatin deposition which can permanently reduce gene expression and is largely responsible for X-chromosome inactivation.
+X-chromosome inactivation is an essential process that occurs in the very early embryotic stages of all female mammals.
 The female embryo otherwise would not survive.
 Heterochromatin rebalance addresses the otherwise marked imbalance caused by two X-chromosomes in a female, (XX) and only one in the male, (XY).
 Heterochromatin is deposited throughout the entire X-chromosome, essentially turning off the genes although a few apparently escape and remain functional.
 It is also widely distributed in normal chromosomes performing structural functions such as centromeres which is the central focal point in each chromosome during cell division.

-V. The role of epigenetics in the etiology and treatment of cancer
+VI.
+The role of epigenetics in the etiology and treatment of cancer

 There are six widely accepted cellular features in cancers.
 In 2000, Hanahan and Weinberg reported an analysis of the metabolic features of cancers.
-They recognized and described six characteristics or features of cancer which they called The Hallmarks of Cancer.24 These are:
+They recognized and described six characteristics or features of cancer which they called the hallmarks of cancer.25 These are: